The Forex market is open 24 hours a day, 5 days a week. This sounds great, but it is a trap.

 **Time (Approx):** 00:00 – 09:00 GMT

-- Consolidation: This is usually the quietest time of the day.
-Major pairs like EUR/USD often move in a tight 20-pip range.
+**Characteristics:** This is usually the quietest time of the day.
+Major pairs often consolidate in a tight range.

-Strategy: Do not look for huge trends.
-Use a "Range Trading" strategy (Buy Low, Sell High) or simply stay out and sleep.
+**Strategy:** Do not look for huge trends.
+Use a "Range Trading" strategy or stay out and wait for higher liquidity.

 **Time (Approx):** 08:00 – 16:00 GMT